-There are two very quick measurements we can use to assess whether you are likely carrying more fat than is ideal for health risks.
-These measurements can be used to determine if you need a nutrition and/or training change.
+There is a very quick measurements we can use to assess whether you are likely carrying more fat than is ideal for health risks.
+This measurement can provide information about whether you need a nutrition and/or training change.

 Simply take a tape measure and measure around the largest part of your mid section.

 According to the National Health Service of the UK (NHS)

 Regardless of your height or body mass index (BMI), you should try to lose weight if your waist is: